maxgmr/canonical-dev-helpers/README.md

 To use the bash scripts, I just symlink the script to a directory in my `PATH`; e.g., `/usr/local/bin`.

+## sbuild-purge

+Intended for use with the `rustc` source package.
+Un-applies all `quilt` patches, expires all `schroot` sessions, purges anything inside the filesystem of all `sbuild` builds, deletes all Debian source artifacts, and deletes the patch queue folder.

 ## suppress-rustdoc-ui-warnings

 _Currently not working.
 Included for future fix attempts._